How To Buy Shares (Stocks) in Australia: On The ASX & Global

 Step 3: Learn About The Stock Market

-A stock market newbie must first learn about the economy, exchange rates, interest rates, and government policy.
+A stock market newbie must learn about the economy, exchange rates, interest rates, and government policy.
 They all affect a company's performance.

 The Australian Securities Exchange education centre offers plenty of investing resources and online seminars on stock investing.